 - Add a further 1/2 cup of stock and simmer for 30 mins with lid on and then remove lid for 15 mins.

-- Towards the end of cooking the mince, bring a large pan of water to the boil.
-Add the carrots, cover and simmer for 10 mins.
-Then add the potato, bring back to the boil, cover and simmer until tender (approx 20 mins)
+Towards the end of cooking the mince, add the carrots and potato to a large pan and cover with water.
+Bring to the boil, cover and simmer until tender (approx 20 mins)

 - Drain the carrots/potatoes and mash.

 - Melt the butter and milk together and add to the carrots / potatoes and mash until smooth.

 - Transfer the mince to a oven proof dish (mine was a 1/2 litre capacity)

 - Top with the potato / carrot mash.

 - Beat the egg and brush the top of the mash

 - Bake in oven (180C / 350F) for 25 mins.